Last update: 19 december 2020

 4.2 The legal basis of the processing of your personal data is:

-(iii) a legal obligation imposed on Cresta (Cresta does need to collect and store some of the User’s data to meet various legal requirements, including tax and accounting); or
+(ii) a legal obligation imposed on Cresta (Cresta does need to collect and store some of the User’s data to meet various legal requirements, including tax and accounting and money laundering laws); or

 If the legal basis of our processing is the User’s consent, the User has the right to withdraw it at any time without prejudice to the lawfulness of the processing performed prior to withdrawal.